-Convey-All follows the general Safety Standards specified by the American Society of Agricultural Engineers (ASAE), and the Occupational Safety and Health Administration (OSHA).
+Convey-AllTM follows the general Safety Standards specified by the American Society of Agricultural Engineers (ASAE), and the Occupational Safety and Health Administration (OSHA).
 Anyone who will be operating and/or maintaining the bean tender must read and clearly understand ALL Safety, Operating and Maintenance information presented in this manual.

-Do not operate, or allow anyone else to operate this equipment until this document has been read.
-Review this information annually, before the season start-up.
+Do not operate or allow anyone else to operate this equipment until such information has been reviewed.
+Review this information, annually, before the season start-up.

-Make periodic reviews of SAFETY and OPERATION a standard practice for all of your equipment.
+Make these periodic reviews of SAFETY and OPERATION a standard practice for all of your equipment.